How To Sew A Patch On A Backpack: A Comprehensive Tutorial for Beginners

 • Scissors

 This is a more time-consuming option.
-But for old school lovers, this is a fun way to beautify their backpack.
+But for old school lovers, this is a fun way to beautify backpacks.

 Design or buy a patch